 The court will not grant a preliminary injunction if the injunction with regard to the specific circumstances of the case is considered a disproportionate legal remedy.
 The courts rarely apply this rule, though, and the preparatory works to the Administration of Justice Act stipulate that this rule of exemption shall not be applied unless there is a significant difference between the patentee's interest in a preliminary injunction and the possible harmful consequences of the defendant.

 How are issues around infringement and validity treated in your jurisdiction?

 Danish courts – including courts in preliminary injunction cases – will normally hear arguments and rule on the issues of both validity and infringement jointly.

 Will courts consider decisions in cases involving similar issues from other jurisdictions?

 In cases involving similar patent-related issues, the Danish courts will consider decisions from other Nordic countries (Sweden, Norway and Finland), as the patent legislation in these countries is somewhat uniform.
-Administrative practice from the European Patent Office (EPO) and decisions from countries covered by the EPO are increasingly being considered (eg, most recently in a decision by the Eastern High Court of Denmark as of April 2017).
+Administrative practice from the European Patent Office (EPO) and decisions from countries covered by the EPO are also increasingly being considered.
 While parties often include case law from other European countries, it is difficult to assess the extent to which this makes an impression on the Danish courts.

 Damages and remedies